Draft Working Document

 Courts have repeatedly ruled that judges have no immunity for their criminal acts.
 Since both treason and the interference with interstate commerce are criminal acts, no judge has immunity to engage in such acts.

 Following, directly excerpted from the US Code, shows how comprehensive and inclusive the bribery laws are.
-“Things of value” include campaign contributions and honorariums.
-“Official acts” include legislator’s votes and judges and jurists’ rulings and citations of law.
+“Anything of value” includes campaign contributions, jobs, honorariums, gifts, negative advertisements.
+“Official acts” include drafting legislation, introducing legislation, legislator’s votes in committee or on the floor, threatening to filibuster, filibustering and judges and jurists’ rulings and citations of law.

 (A) to influence any official act; or